BRCA mutation: Salpingo-oophorectomy

-Oophorectomy (surgical removal of the ovaries) and salpingectomy (surgical removal of the Fallopian tubes) are strongly recommended to women with BRCA mutations.
-Salpingo-oophorectomy is the single most effective method of preventing ovarian and Fallopian tube cancer in women with a BRCA mutation.
+Oophorectomy (surgical removal of the ovaries) and salpingectomy (surgical removal of the fallopian tubes) are strongly recommended to women with BRCA mutations.
+Salpingo-oophorectomy is the single most effective method of preventing ovarian and fallopian tube cancer in women with a BRCA mutation.
 However, a small risk of primary peritoneal cancer remains, at least among women with BRCA1 mutations, since the peritoneal lining is the same type of cells as parts of the ovary.
 This risk is estimated to produce about five cases of peritoneal cancer per 100 women with harmful BRCA1 mutations in the 20 years after the surgery.

 BRCA2 related ovarian cancer tends to present in perimenopausal or menopausal women, so salpingo-oophorectomy is recommended between ages 45 and 50.

 The surgery is often done in conjunction with a hysterectomy (surgical removal of the uterus) and sometimes a cervicectomy (surgical removal of the cervix), especially in women who want to take tamoxifen, which is known to cause uterine cancer, or who have uterine fibroids.
 Multiple styles of surgery are available, including laparoscopic (keyhole) surgery.
 Because about 5% of women with a BRCA mutation have undetected ovarian cancer at the time of their planned surgery, the surgery should be treated as if it were a removal of a known cancer.

 Salpingo-oophorectomy makes the woman sterile (unable to bear children).
 Infertility services can be used to preserve her eggs, if wanted.
-However, as the benefits to the surgery are greatest close to menopause, most women simply postpone the surgery until they have already borne as many children as they choose to.
+However, as the benefits of the surgery are greatest close to menopause, most women postpone the surgery until they have already borne as many children as they choose to.

 The surgery also artificially induces menopause, which causes hot flashes, sleep disturbances, mood swings, vaginal dryness, sexual difficulties, difficulty with word recall, and other medical signs and symptoms.
 The side effects range from mild to severe; most can be treated at least partially.
 Many women with a BRCA take hormone replacement therapy to reduce these effects: estrogen-progesterone combinations for women who have a uterus, and unopposed estrogen for women whose uterus was removed.
 Estrogen can cause breast cancer, but as the amount of estrogen taken is less than the amount produced by the now-removed ovaries, the net risk is usually judged to be acceptable.

-Some sources assume that oophorectomy before age 50 doubles the risk of cardiovascular disease and increases risk of hip fractures caused by osteoporosis in the relevant population.
+Some sources assume that oophorectomy before age 50 doubles the risk of cardiovascular disease and increases the risk of hip fractures caused by osteoporosis in the relevant population.